 She keeps the letters as cherished mementos and clarifies that she doesn't plan on selling them.

 Graduation represents a significant accomplishment for any student.
 Adding to the significance of this day are heartfelt well-wishes from those we admire, including celebrities.
 However, getting a response from the celebs sounds like a dream but for a young woman named Renee, this is a dream that came true.
-Renee—who goes by @reneener123 on TikTok—graduated from college last year and sent her extra invitation cards to celebrities.
-She received responses from several of them a year later, which she shared in a viral TikTok video.
+Renee—who goes by @reneener123 on TikTok—graduated from college in 2022 and sent her extra invitation cards to celebrities.
+She received responses from several of them a year later, which she shared in a TikTok video.
 The video has garnered over 12.8 million views and has the caption, "Class of 2023, this is your sign to send your extra graduation cards to celebrities and companies!"

 The text overlay of this video reads, "Last year, I sent my extra graduation cards to a bunch of celebrities and here is who actually responded to them."
 She had a celebrity-studded list of recipients, including Shaquille O'Neal, Adam Sandler, Barack Obama, Michelle Obama and a few others.
 While not everyone responded, Shaquille O'Neal, Michael Jordan, Doctor Mike, Adam Sandler and Johnny Depp sent cards congratulating her.
 In one of the official Patreon videos, Doctor Mike even opened her card.
 The response from O'Neal was one of her favorites among others because he personalized it with her name.